term7/01_MacPorts-Installer/README.md

 ## Why install MacPorts?

 The MacPorts Project is an open-source community initiative that enables you to install and compile software on your Mac, that otherwise runs natively on Linux.
 Another popular packet manager is Homebrew.
-However we use MacPorts to install Privacy Enhancements on our system.
+However we prefer MacPorts.
 If you want to use other install scripts we wrote, you need to install MacPorts as well.

 <p align="center">
   <img src="/png/Macports_Installer.png" title="MacPorts Installer">